 seville les endroits insolites

-• monuments off the beaten track,
+• Monuments off the beaten track,

-• unusual places to stop for a bite to eat and a drink,
+• Unusual places to stop for a bite to eat and a drink,

-• unusual hotels to stay in
+• Unusual hotels to stay in

-• and some curious information about Seville
+• Some curious information about Seville

 1. The Isabel II Bridge (Triana Bridge)